FLX-0x00/TokenElevation/README.md

 - Open the token of the target process identified by the specified PID.
 - Impersonate the logged-on user with the target process token.
 - Duplicate the token to create a new token with the same privileges.
-- Create a new process using the duplicated token, in this case, launching the "cmd.exe" command.
+- Create a new process using the duplicated token, by default, launching the "cmd.exe" command.
+- When using the second and the third arguments, the code will create a new process with the specified command and arguments.
 - Close the handles to release system resources.

 By executing this code, you can elevate privileges and spawn a new process under the context of a target process,